MEDIA GUIDES / Web Performance

 Web Hosting Service

-For smaller websites or those created for personal use, these hosting packages may be appropriate.
-But for commercial websites, especially those that generate revenue for their owners, it is important to consider high-end hosting services that offer guaranteed service level agreements (SLAs).
-At a larger scale, website owners should consider a dedicated server.
+For smaller websites or personal projects, shared hosting packages may suffice.
+However, for commercial websites, especially those that generate revenue, it’s crucial to opt for high-end hosting services that offer guaranteed service level agreements (SLAs) to ensure uptime and performance reliability.
+For larger-scale operations, website owners should consider dedicated servers or cloud hosting solutions that provide greater control, scalability, and consistent performance to support higher traffic demands.

 If your website is on a shared hosting plan, it might be sharing server resources with other websites.
 This can lead to slower performance, especially if one of the websites on the server experiences a surge in traffic or has resource-intensive operations.